Measurement of Water Quality Parameters

 Syllabus outline

-- Speciation of air pollutants and role of chemical speciation in air quality assessment
+2. Speciation of air pollutants and the role of chemical speciation in air quality assessment

-This quiz contains the concept-based most frequently asked 25 MCQs of Environmental Chemistry – Chemical Speciation.
+This quiz contains 25 concept-based MCQs of Chemical Speciation.
 Each question has a single correct/most appropriate answer.

 1. Which chemical speciation process is associated with the reaction of atmospheric pollutants with hydroxyl radicals (OH*)?